tangentsoft/libtabula/README-MinGW.txt

       - The easy way is to do a global search and replace on the path in Makefile.mingw.
-This is a generated file, but if that's the only change to Libtabula++ you need, it works fine.
+This is a generated file, but if that's the only change to Libtabula you need, it works fine.

-      - If you're doing deeper work on Libtabula++, you should change the MYSQL_WIN_DIR variable at the top of mysql++.bkl instead.
+      - If you're doing deeper work on Libtabula, you should change the MYSQL_WIN_DIR variable at the top of libtabula.bkl instead.

         Having done that, you can generate Makefile.mingw from that file using the Windows port of Bakefile (http://bakefile.org/):